Nikita-Babich/unimodular/README.md

 # Algorithm
 Instead of converting a determinant to triagonal form to see what's the determinant of a given random matrix, we can generate upper triangular matrix, manipulate the last element on the diagonal so the determinant becomes +-1, and then make several random row or column additions (https://en.wikipedia.org/wiki/Determinant#Example).
 That is using the property of determinant: adding another row/column multiplied by a nonzero number does not change the determinant.
 It is always possible to convert to triangular form without row swaps, so, as we a doing a reverse, we will not use swaps.
+The swaps can be applied just in the end to solve the issue: inability for zeros to appear on the main diagonal.
-We will also not use scaling manipulation, because random filling of the upper triagonal matrix already does the thing of creating any big/small values.
+We will not use scaling manipulation, because random filling of the upper triagonal matrix already does the thing of creating any big/small values.
 Filling half of the matrix with random values is O(n^2) [exact: n(n+1)/2].

 # Proof that we need n^2 manipulations total: